nschonni/cordova-docs/articles/getting-started/tutorial-ionic.md

 ## Manually import an Ionic project into Visual Studio <a name="manualImport"></a>

-If you have an existing Ionic project or want to run one of the other Ionic sample apps that aren't available in Visual Studio, you can also manually import an Ionic project.
+If you have an existing Ionic project or want to run one of the other Ionic sample apps that aren't available in Visual Studio, you can manually import an Ionic project instead of using the Visual Studio Ionic templates.

 ### Set up your machine for Ionic with VS <a name="getStarted"></a>